-Staff recommends the Board support four bills that assist in the implementation of GO TO 2040 by promoting coordinated investment and bolstering the region's ability to invest strategically in transportation.
-Staff also recommends the board oppose one bill that diminishes the state's and region's ability to invest strategically in transportation by imposing an arbitrary formula for the appropriation of the motor fuel tax (MFT) rather than moving the state towards performance-based funding programming.
+Staff recommends the support of four bills that assist in the implementation of GO TO 2040 by promoting coordinated investment and bolstering the region's ability to invest strategically in transportation.
+Staff also recommends the opposition of one bill that diminishes the state's and region's ability to invest strategically in transportation by imposing an arbitrary formula for the appropriation of the motor fuel tax (MFT) rather than moving the state towards performance-based funding programming.

-ACTION REQUESTED: Approval
+ACTION REQUESTED: Information